The Win Map™: The Narrative Positioning System Behind Every Sales Asset That Actually Works

 What lives here:

-A table mapping your capabilities against competitors, tied to buyer pains:
+A structured view of your capabilities mapped against competitors, tied directly to the buyer pains in Section 1.

 How teams use this: